A (long) introduction

 Hello!
-I thought for my first ever Bamber Prints blog post I should do an introduction to me and my business.
+I thought my first blog post should be an introduction to me and how I got to where I am with my business.
 You’ll need a cup of tea though, and maybe some snacks for sustenance as it’s a long one!

 Bamber Prints Blog - A (Long) Introduction

-To begin with, I'm Catherine Bamber (hence the brand name) and I'm 29 years old from Surrey.
+To begin with, I'm Catherine and I'm 32 years old from Surrey.
 That’s possibly all you need to know but I kept writing anyway…

 The Early Years + Education